Moving or wish to move to Greece? Remember to carry your health insurance and know about the healthcare system in Greece. Read more here.

 Since public insurance does not fully cover medical costs, many choose private health insurance.
 Private medical facilities have shorter wait times than public facilities.

-What does the cost of private insurance depend on?
+What does the cost of private insurance in Greece depend on?

 The cost of private health insurance depends on different criteria, some of which are: